angeal185/flask-jinja-greenshock-portfolio-webapp/README.md

 # flask-jinja-greenshock-portfolio-webapp
-portfolio site created with flask, jinja and greenshock
+portfolio site created with flask, jinja and gsap